mikebarone/Sociapp/README.md

 # Sociapp
 Social App for iOS/Swift3

-Social App where you can post images with captions, left comments and likes.
-Authentication with Facebook or by Email.
-As backend Firebase is used.<br>
+Social App where you can post images with captions, leave comments and likes.
+Authentication via Facebook or Email.
+Firebase as backend.<br>
-You need a Firebase and a Facebook developer account.<br>
+You need a Firebase and Facebook developer account.<br>
 Pods for Firebase and Facebook SDK are required.<br>
 Current Branch is "comments"<br>